THE SUBMISSION PERIOD IS FROM 9 a.m. JULY 5 TO 11:59 p.m. JULY 26, 2017.

 2) Any material you submit, with the exception of written material clearly marked as confidential, may be reproduced in strategy and on the awards website.
 You should have already received your release form in an email from Mark Burgess.
 Please scan your release form to a PDF and e-mail to firstname.lastname@example.org by the deadline.
 This serves as both your guarantee that you have client permission to share all information contained with both the jury and strategy magazine, as well as your release of this material to strategy for reproduction in the magazine, online and in promotional materials, as well as at the gala event.

 3) Please also upload your agency logo as a separate TIFF or JPG file in the field provided on the submissions site, meeting the image file specifications outlined above.

 The entry fee is $500, payable during the submission period once the cases are uploaded.
-This is the cost per agency for each award category, not per case (so if an agency is entering both AOY and DAOY, the total cost will be $1,000).
+This is the cost per agency for each award category (so if an agency is entering both AOY and DAOY, the total cost will be $1,000).